kiowa-scott-hurley/tea-tech-and-trials/_posts/2022-11-24-ELEVATE-talk.md

 ---
 layout : post
-title : ATSE ELEVATE, "Boosting women in STEM" program launch speech subtitle : A speech I gave at Parliament House in November 2022 category : tags :  feminism, technology, leadership, womeninstem
+title : ATSE ELEVATE "Boosting women in STEM" program launch speech subtitle : A speech I gave at Parliament House in November 2022 about women in STEM leadership. category : tags :  feminism technology leadership womeninstem
 ---

-# "ATSE Elevate: Boosting women in STEM" program launch speech

 ## Background
 In November 2022 I was invited to Parliament House as one of the inaugural recipients of the [ATSE ELEVATE leadership scholarship](https://www.atse.org.au/career-pathways/elevate/), and given a few minutes to respond to a big question.
 I chose to speak about what it's like to be a woman in STEM.